|

 being:

-two or more coins, as long as they are at least 300
+more coins, and as long as they are at least 300 years old

-years old when found.
-If they contain less than 10% gold
+when found.
+If they contain less than 10% gold or silver

-or silver there must be at least 10 in the hoard for it
+there must be at least 10 in the find for it to qualify.

 - Two or more prehistoric base metal objects in